Ntropish/s-validator/docs/extensibility.md

 # Extensibility: Creating Custom Schemas

-`s-val` is designed to be fully extensible.
+`s-validator` is designed to be fully extensible.
 While the built-in validators cover most common use cases, you may have custom validation logic that you want to encapsulate and reuse.
 The best way to do this is by creating your own schema class that extends the base `s.Schema`.

 ## The `Schema` Class

-The `s.Schema` class is the foundation for all validators in `s-val`.
+The `s.Schema` class is the foundation for all validators in `s-validator`.
 By extending it, you can create a new validator with its own `_validate` and `_transform` logic, while inheriting all the powerful features of the base schema, like `.optional()`, `.nullable()`, custom messages, and more.

 ## Example: Creating a `PhoneNumberSchema`